Wesxdz/kahlo-yawn/_posts/hello-kahlo.md

 ![DNA base-pair diagram](https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/DNA_base-pair_diagram.jpg/1024px-DNA_base-pair_diagram.jpg)

 Your genome is a jungle growing from nucleobases cytosine, guanine, adenine, and thymine.
-Chromosomes, genes, centromeres, telomeres
+Chromosomes, genes, centromeres, telomeres...

+Once you have a fantasy child, they're all that and much more.

 ## Swipe right for genetic recombination